brotatotes/bht-automation/bht gen 3/Luke/Chapter 12/Luke 12 6 bht.md

 # Luke 12:6 Commentary Help Text

 ## BHT:
-The significance of sparrows is underscored here as even these small birds are valued and looked after by God, despite their lack of worth.
-This reveals His meticulous care and attention to detail in His provision.
-God not only provides for sparrows, but He also safeguards them and has complete knowledge of their every movement.
-This serves as a powerful reminder that if God can be so attentive to the needs of these tiny creatures, we can trust and have confidence in His care for us as well.
+Jesus reminds us of God's care for even the smallest and least valuable creatures, like sparrows.
+These birds are not forgotten by God, and He provides for them, protects them, and nothing happens without His permission.
+This teaching shows the depth of God's care for all of His creation, especially for His beloved children, ministers, and apostles.
+We are encouraged to trust and fear Him, knowing that His providence extends to every aspect of our lives.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
 1. "In Matthew 10:29 it is 'two for one farthing'; so if one took two farthings' worth, he got one in addition—of such small value were they."
 2. "Not 'than millions of sparrows'; the charm and power of our Lord's teaching is very much in this simplicity."

 ### Marvin Vincent:
 1. Sparrows.
 See on Matthew 10:29.